Ancient Medicine

 Galen, De compositione medicamentorum secundum loco 2.2 (12.569–570 K)

-I’m not sure why, unlike Dioscorides, Galen doesn’t mention that it grows in Thebes, since it seems to have been well-known that it grew there:
+I’m not sure why, unlike Dioscorides, Galen doesn’t mention that it grows in Thebes, since it seems to have been well-known:

 “In fact, a tree in the Theban city of Hermopolis, which is called Persaea, is said to drive off many diseases…”